List of all articles

 Like most hosting companies, Tiger Technologies is not certified for HIPAA requirements.

-You can use a browser extension or edit your computer’s “hosts” file to force your browser to contact our servers for your website, even if the DNS for your site points elsewhere.
+You can edit your computer’s “hosts” file to force your browser to contact our servers for your website, even if the DNS for your site points elsewhere.

 This page shows you the IP address of your computer in case our support staff ask for it.